 In 495 AK. - when the story events of Water take place - the total population of Koy stands at only five million individuals.
-This figure is so small because, towards the end of the Great Dying in 100 AK., the new mnemonic triggers, when a rustle in the far side of the clearing caught her attention.
+This figure is so small because, towards the end of the Great Dying in 100 AK., the human species was actually on the verge of extinction.